Terrance-Whitehurst/Malaria-Cell-Detection-Keras-and-Tensorflow-/README.md

 ![](cell1.png)  ![](cell2.png) ![](cell3.png)

 # Project Overview
 In this kaggle kernel I used a very interesting dataset of Malaria Cell images along with a CNN to classify malaraia cells at a 95% accuracy.
+With Keras and TensorFlow I was able to construct a model that was able to accuractly detect malaria within cell images.

 # Used Within This Kernel
 1) Keras